apex-enterprise-patterns/apex-enterprise-patterns.github.io/docs/fflib-apex-mocks/2015-03-29-unit-testing-apex-enterprise-patterns-and-apexmocks-part-2.md

 parent: Apex Mocks
 nav_order: 2
 ---
-In&nbsp;[Part 1](http://andyinthecloud.com/2015/03/22/unit-testing-with-apex-enterprise-patterns-and-apexmocks-part-1/)&nbsp;of this blog series i introduced a new means&nbsp;of applying true unit testing to Apex&nbsp;code&nbsp;leveraging the&nbsp;[Apex Enterprise Patterns](https://github.com/financialforcedev/fflib-apex-common).
+In part 1 of this blog series we introduced a new means of applying true unit testing to Apex code leveraging the [Apex Enterprise Patterns](https://github.com/financialforcedev/fflib-apex-common).
 Covering the differences between true unit testing vs integration testing and how the lines can get a little blurred when writing Apex test methods.

-If your following along&nbsp;you should be all set to start writing [true unit tests](http://en.wikipedia.org/wiki/Unit_testing) against your **controller** , **service** and **domain** classes.&nbsp;Leveraging the inbuilt dependency injection framework provided by the **Application** class introduced in the last blog.
+If your following along you should be all set to start writing [true unit tests](http://en.wikipedia.org/wiki/Unit_testing) against your **controller** , **service** and **domain** classes.&nbsp;Leveraging the inbuilt dependency injection framework provided by the **Application** class introduced in the last blog.
 By injecting mock implementations of service, domain, selector and unit of work classes accordingly.

 **What are Mock classes and why do i need them?**

-Depending on the type of&nbsp; **class your unit testing** &nbsp;you'll need to mock different dependencies&nbsp;so that you don't have to worry about the data setup of those classes while your busy putting your hard work in to testing your specific class.
+Depending on the type of **class your unit testing** you'll need to mock different dependencies&nbsp;so that you don't have to worry about the data setup of those classes while your busy putting your hard work in to testing your specific class.

 ![Unit Testing]({{ site.baseurl }}/assets/images/unit-testing.png)